Murder of Deanna Criswell: Early life, disappearance and discovery

 Deanna Lee Criswell was born in 1971 and grew up with her family in Spokane, Washington.
 She had a sister, Debbie, who was fourteen years older.
 Deanna's parents divorced when she was three years old.
 Her father Jerry Criswell was a trucker, and her mother, who had custody of Deanna, worked two jobs to support her family.
-A year after their parents divorced, Debbie left home at the age of 18.

 While growing up, Deanna often spent time with her maternal grandfather when her mother was away.
 Following his death, she became a "rebellious teen" and became involved with a questionable group of older peers.
 Deanna later moved to Seattle, where she lived with her father.
 Her behavior improved, but when she reached age 15, she began to act out again.
 She returned by bus to Spokane to live with her mother.

 Six months before her death, Deanna ran away from home and lived on the streets, occasionally telephoning her father, but remaining estranged from her mother.
 She began a relationship with 36-year-old William "Bill" Ross Knight.
 After he relocated to Tucson, Arizona, Knight sent Deanna a bus ticket in September 1987 so that she could join him.
 Deanna did not call her father after reaching Tucson, but did call her older sister Debbie from the city.
-Deanna's father was not immediately concerned when he didn't hear from her, as he believed that she was able to "take care of herself."
+Deanna's father was not immediately concerned when he didn't hear from her, as he thought that she was able to "take care of herself."
 By Christmas, with no word, he attempted to file a missing person report, but local officials declined to cooperate due to Deanna's history of running away.

 Deanna's body was discovered by a homeless man on November 25, 1987, in a culvert along Interstate 10 in Marana, Arizona.
 The man walked to the local police station to report the find.
 Police noted tire tracks at the scene, indicating the girl had been killed at another location and disposed out of sight after death.